sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ![data_head.jpg](/images/house/house2.jpg)

-As seen above, there is no null values in the dataset.
+The dataset does not contain any null values.

 <a id="ch5"></a>
 ## 3.3 Exploratory Data Analysis (EDA):

-I used pairplots and heatmaps to look at the data in more detail.
+I examined the data in more detail using pair plots and heatmaps.

 ![pair_plots.jpg](/images/house/house3.jpg)